Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 B2B procurement

-Source vendors and execute purchases across external B2B marketplaces — hardware, software, services.
+Execute purchases on external B2B marketplaces — hardware, software, services.

 Verify before execution